Decomposition Polyhedra of Piecewise Linear Functions: Introduction

 Explicit constructions to decompose CPWL functions as differences of convex CPWL functions can be found in several articles, such as \citet{KS87,Zalgaller2000,1333237,schlüter2021novel}.
 This was initiated in the $1$-dimensional case by \citet{butner70_somerepresentationtheorems}, and already laid out for positively homogeneous functions in general dimensions by \citet{melzer1986expressibility}.
 Typically, such decompositions are based on certain representations of CPWL functions, which have been constructed, e.g., in \citet{tarela1999region,Ovchinnikov2002,wang2005generalization}; see also \citet{koutschan2023representing,koutschan2024representing} for a fresh perspective.
 These representations also help to understand the representative capabilities of neural networks, see \citet{arora2018understanding,hertrich2021towards,chen2022improved}.

 Recently, a minimal decomposition for the $2$-dimensional case was given by \citet{tran2024minimal}.
 They use a duality between CPWL functions and polyhedral geometry, based on the ``balancing condition'' from tropical geometry.
 This condition has already been studied by \citet{McMullen1996} in terms of weight spaces of polytopes.
-Generally, methods from tropical geometry have been successfully used to understand the geometry of neural networks, see e.g. \citet{zhang2018tropical,hertrich2021towards,montufar2022sharp,haase2023lower,brandenburg2024the}.
+Generally, methods from tropical geometry have been successfully used to understand the geometry of neural networks \citep{zhang2018tropical,brandenburg2024the,montufar2022sharp}.
+In this context, a central open question is the required depth to exactly represent CPWL functions on $\R^n$ \citep{hertrich2021towards,haase2023lower,grillo2025depth,bakaev2025better,bakaev2025depth}.

 Submodular functions are sometimes called the discrete analogue of convex functions, and optimizing over them is a widely studied problem, which is also relevant for machine learning.
 A submodular function can be minimized in polynomial time \citep{grotschel1981ellipsoid}.
 In analogy to DC programming, this sparked the idea of minimizing a general set function by representing it as a difference of two submodular ones \citep{Narasimhan2005,Iyer2012,halabi23}.
 Related decompositions were recently studied by \citet{berczi2024monotonicdecompositionssubmodularset}.
-In polyhderal theory, such a decomposition is equivalent to Minkowski differences of generalized permutahedra \citep{Ardila2009,jochemko22_generalizedpermutahedraminkowski}.
+In polyhedral theory, such a decomposition is equivalent to Minkowski differences of generalized permutahedra \citep{Ardila2009,jochemko22_generalizedpermutahedraminkowski}.